raghavahuja2801/AI-Portal/README.md

    ```

 5.**Access the Application:**
-   Open your browser and navigate to http://localhost:3000 for the frontend and http://localhost:5000 for the backend API.
+   -Open your browser and navigate to http://localhost:3000 for the frontend and http://localhost:5000 for the backend API.

 6.**Folder Structure**
    ai-job-portal/